George Ripley (alchemist): The Vision of Sir George Ripley

-Whose falling drops from high did stain the soil with ruddy hue.... (etc.)

 The "Ripley Scroll"

 There are approximately 23 copies of the Ripley Scroll in existence.
-The scrolls range in size, colour, and detail but are all variations on a lost 15th century original.
+The scrolls range in size, colour, and detail but are all variations on a lost 15th-century original.
 Although they are named after George Ripley, there is no evidence that Ripley designed the scrolls himself.
 They are called Ripley scrolls because some of them include poetry associated with the alchemist.
 The scrolls' images are symbolic references to the philosopher's stone.